 Retailers should expect that millennials and Generation Z will do their homework to find ethically mined and cruelty-free diamonds and other fine jewelry before committing to a new buying relationship.
 Here’s how you can keep up with their demands.

 Love, romance and sustainable jewelry

 Generation Z and millennials figured out the marketing ploy driving diamond (and other fine jewelry) sales: the old messages come from companies trying to sell expensive engagement rings featuring unsustainable diamonds.
 The skepticism for corporate speak can’t diminish the romantic notions attached to the idea of “a diamond is forever.”
-The younger crowd now demands proof that the diamond industry — like their love — truly can stand the test of time.
+The younger crowd now demands proof that the sustainable diamond industry— like their love — truly can stand the test of time.